niranjan3611/Comics-Content-Curation-site---Single-Page-App/README.md

 __Argument of execution (optional, maximum 100 words):__
 _Briefly argue why this was a well executed project_

+We implemented all the functionalities that we planned at the time of project commencement.
+Paid sepecial attention to maintain the modular structure of the code.

+Each call from client to the server is handled through an API and we wrote 13 APIs for this project.
+On the client side, lot of planning and effort went into implementing react components and their interaction with one another.
+14 major react components were implemented to support all client facing functionalities.
+Database schema used in the project is well defined and can support future enhancements.

+The project code is easy to understand and maintain.

 ## Description ##
 The group project for module 3 is to create a website for collecting and organizing content.